oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

       ![Deployments](images/deployment.png)

 9. On the *Deployment* page you can see your application deployment.
-A deployment provides declarative updates for pods and replicasets.
-The pod name contains an auto generated unique string to identify that particular replica.
+A deployment provides declarative updates for pods and replica sets.
+The pod name contains an auto-generated unique string to identify that particular replica.
 To see how many and what type of containers are running in this pod click on the name.

       ![Helidon deployment](images/helidon-deployment.png)

 10. You should see two containers in the pod.
 The *hello-helidon-container* runs the "real" application and the other is the sidecar container which is automatically injected and necessary to take the advantage of the Istio features.
 Here you can check the application's log in the container.
-Click on the dotted menu button at top right corner and select **View Logs**.
+Click on the dotted menu button at the top right corner and select **View Logs**.

       ![Pod](images/view-logs.png)